Axiomatic and Probabilistic Foundations for the Hodge-Theoretic Shapley Value: Review of Shapley axioms and the Shapley formula

-The four conditions listed above are often called the \emph{Shapley axioms}.
-Quoted from \cite{StTe2019}, they say that [efficiency] the value obtained by the grand coalition is fully distributed among the players, [symmetry] equivalent players receive equal amounts, [null-player] a player who contributes no marginal value to any coalition receives nothing, and [linearity] the allocation is linear in the game values.
+\end{theorem} The four conditions represent distinct fairness criteria.
+Specifically, [efficiency] indicates that the value obtained by the grand coalition is fully distributed among the players; [symmetry] indicates that equivalent players receive equal amounts; [null-player] indicates that a player who contributes no marginal value to any coalition receives nothing; and [linearity] indicates that the allocation is linear in terms of game values.
+These four conditions are known as the \emph{Shapley axioms}, the vector $\bigl( \phi _i (v) \bigr) _{ i \in N } $ is referred to as the {\em Shapley value}, and \eqref{eqn:shapley} is denoted as the {\em Shapley formula}.